Aphelion-im/Product-preview-card-component/README.md

 - To start CSS/Sass font-family with: ff-
 - To start CSS/Sass font-weight with: fw-
 - To use a custom data-* attribute to place an svg as an icon.
 See code below.
+- That the vh unit is not ideal for mobile view.
+[Kevin Powell, The problems with viewport units](https://www.youtube.com/watch?v=veEqYQlfNx8)

 ```html
 <picture>